Senior Policy Advisor

 Me pēhea te tono - How to Apply:

 Click here to view a position description.
-When you are ready to apply please upload a CV and cover letter telling us why you're the perfect fit for this role.
+When you are ready to apply please upload a tailored CV and cover letter outlining your interest and suitability for these roles.
 All applications must be submitted via our online process.

 Email Jackie Johnson at jackie.johnson@mbie.govt.nz quoting ref MBIE/18624 if you have any further questions.